Successful eLearning with MoodleMoodle

-Moodle is without doubt the widely used LMS system by organizations of all shapes and sizes.
+Moodle is, without a doubt, the widely used LMS system by organizations of all shapes and sizes.
 It is indeed a great learning system in the world.

 HISTORY OF MOODLE DEVELOPMENT